One-off abdication law eyed for Japan emperor

 The news sent shockwaves across Japan and unleashed a flood of questions.
 Japan has had abdications in its long imperial history, but the last one was over 200 years ago and there is no mechanism for one under current laws.

-On Monday, the six-member panel, which was tapped to find the best way forward, said other options include revising the law to allow future emperors to resign if they choose, reducing Emperor Akihito's official duties, or letting him become a regent instead of abdicating.
+On Monday, the six-member panel, which was tapped to find the best way forward, said other options include revising the law to allow future emperors to resign if they choose or to install a regent to carry out official duties.

 "This is a very serious issue and we need to discuss it carefully," said Prime Minister Shinzo Abe, who attended the panel's meeting.